Preface

 2. CB have explanations

-Imagine a team of detectives investigating a theft.
+Imagine a team of detectives investigating an apparent breaking and entering.
 After much searching, one of them stands up and yells, “aha!
 I’ve solved it!”
 The others ask him who committed the crime.
 He responds, “You fools, can’t you see?
 There was no crime!
 There’s actually just no explanation for this broken window’s existence!”
+The others are a bit confused and ask what he means – they suggest there must be some reason the window is like that.
+“No,” he responds, sighing a bit at their naivete, “there is no reason; it’s broken, and that’s all there is to it!”
+The other detectives, now enlightened, acknowledge his brilliance and immediately close the case.

-100% of evidence gathered in human history supports the claim that contingent beings have explanations, including the fact that real-life complex quantum events operate within a clear framework and can be mapped with great accuracy.
-Suggesting that any contingent beings don’t have an explanation would carry an enormous burden of proof.
-It would be a steeper hill to climb than attempting to disprove gravity.
-And of course, as I’ve shown already, there is no evidence to support the claim.
-The only logical option is to anticipate that all contingent beings have explanations.
+Attempting to prove that any contingent beings lack explanation would be a steeper hill to climb than disproving gravity.
+And of course, as I’ve shown already, no shred of evidence exists to support the claim.
+The only rational option is to anticipate that contingent beings are uniformly explainable.

 3. (2) The set of CB has an explanation